Roman Fitness Systems

 THE PROBLEM: BELLY FAT

-The villain: Cortisol—oftentimes referred to as the stress hormone.
+The villain: Cortisol, oftentimes referred to as the stress hormone.
 When your body is under any type of stress—whether emotional or physical—your body produces cortisol, which encourages the storage of belly fat.
 That means while drinking less or sleeping more can help, it’s not the end-all solution that crushes your belly fat.

-What you really need is resistance training; but any type of exercise won’t do.
+What you really need is resistance training… but any type of exercise won’t do.

 THE PROBLEM: FAT IN YOUR LOWER BODY

-One of the most common types of fat storage that we see in women is the “pear shape” – fairly thin on top but heavy on the bottom (and IN the bottom, if you know what I mean).This type of fat storage is also heavily dependent on the female sex hormone estrogen.
+One of the most common types of fat storage that we see in women is the “pear shape” – fairly thin on top but heavy on the bottom (and in the bottom).
+This type of fat storage is also heavily dependent on the female sex hormone estrogen.

 And yes, it IS possible for men to have high estrogen levels.
-Unfortunately, outside of having to deal with a declined rate of fat loss and lower body fat, these guys ALSO have to deal with the ignominy of man-boobs.
+Unfortunately, outside of having to deal with a declined rate of fat loss and lower body fat, these guys also have to deal with the ignominy of man-boobs.

 Fortunately, you can offset the negative impact of estrogen with certain types of training.
 In addition to helping you lose fat stored in the lower body, these specifically designed workouts will also be great for fat loss in general.
 Essentially, they’re great for burning calories and for shedding lower body fat through estrogen management.
 Combine the two and the result is rapid fat loss, with a heavy concentration on lower body fat stores.